stratworld/strat/docsSrc/markdown/Guides/Bookstore.md

 This concludes the N-tier architecture sans database, which we'll cover in the advanced tutorial.

-Now you're not the kind of person to just blindly copy and paste code without reading and understanding it first right?
+Now you're not the kind of person to just blindly copy and paste code without reading and understanding it first, right?
 You surely noticed that you're including a Sales URL and not some file.
 This is a great idea put forth by [Deno](https://deno.land/) and it works great for service inclusions.
 Strat includes can be either relative files, URLs, or std library names like "Http".
 Have a look at that [included url](https://s0tjdzrsha.execute-api.us-west-2.amazonaws.com/Sales/strat/Sales/Sales.st)--its a Strat file and it specifies a service!
 URL includes in Strat allow users to download entire services and run them inside their own infrastructure.
 I know what you're thinking--this seems *wildly unsafe*!
-Well each service included this way gets its own isolated piece of infrastructure to run on that is:
+Well, each service included this way gets its own isolated piece of infrastructure to run on that is:

   - devoid of any permissions
   - can only receive and respond with json